amro-kamal/Improving-Arabic-NMT/README.md

 We implemented this for EN-AR translation and achieved BLUE score improvement up to 1 point without any additional data nor model modification.

 All the results in the tables are for training a 6-en-layers/6-dec-layers Transformer.
 Our method doesn't depend on the model architecture and can be implemented for all the other architectures like RNNs.
+The code is built on joeynmt Machine Translation lib.

 The results after 40 epochs with the mixed data and  of fine tuning on the original data